- Home Page

 Williams took over Bally pinball in 1989 and still manufactured games under the Bally name, but often used Williams circuit boards and hardware.
 See "Williams Pinballs 1985-1990" below for more info.

 Data East Pinballs 1987-1994:

 Most Data East games require changing both game ROM and display ROM chips.
 Some games may use just one chip for game or display- others may use two.
 It depends on the game.

 Sound ROMs do not need to be changed.

 - Display ROM 0 and/or ROM 1 (later Data East- some games may have chips labelled "ROM0" and "ROM3")

-- Here is an example from the listing above: Maverick
+- Here is an example from the selection of ROM chips we carry: Maverick

 Sega Pinballs 1994-1998: